karais89/karais89.github.io_back2/_posts/2019-01-26-codewars-Delete-occurrences-of-an-element-if-it-occurs-more-than-n-times.markdown

 ---
 layout: post
 title: "[Codewars #54] Delete occurrences of an element if it occurs more than n times (6kyu)"
-excerpt: "[Codewars #54] Delete occurrences of an element if it occurs more than n times (6kyu) 문제 풀이"
+subtitle: "[Codewars #54] Delete occurrences of an element if it occurs more than n times (6kyu) 문제 풀이"
 date: 2019-01-26 01:58:00 +0900
 author:     "karais89"
 header-img: "img/post-bg-2015.jpg"